Dr Muhammad Aslam

-Doctor Muhammad Aslam (44) took on the role of Consultant Pathologist and Clinical Lead at a North Wales hospital because he was looking for new challenges and opportunities.
-With the support of his health board he’s not only transformed his department but also helped to modernise global pathology reporting.
-He explains:
+Doctor Muhammad Aslam took on the role of Consultant Pathologist and Clinical Lead at a North Wales hospital because he was looking for new challenges and opportunities.
+With the support of his health board, he’s not only transformed his department but also helped to modernise global pathology reporting.

-“My management team have been extremely supportive of the projects I’ve introduced and we’ve seen great changes and improvements in the department as a result.
-My health board are also supporting me whilst I study for an MBA Healthcare Executive, allowing me to take time off for lectures and assignments.
-I really enjoy teaching and mentoring and this is something I would like to do more of in the future.
+“My management team have been extremely supportive of the projects I’ve introduced, and we’ve seen great changes and improvements in the department as a result.
+My health board are also supporting me whilst I study for MBA Healthcare Executive, allowing me to take time off for lectures and assignments.
+I really enjoy teaching and mentoring, and this is something I would like to do more of in the future.
 I successfully completed my MBA and was also appointed as a Clinical Director for North Wales Management Clinical Support Services, supporting services including pathology, radiology, audiology, neurophysiology and medical physics as a clinical leader.
-My qualification will be of great benefit to me and the organisation, and I just wouldn’t have been able to do it without the encouragement of the health board and career progression opportunities offered to me here.
+My qualification will be of great benefit to me, the organisation, and our patients.
+I just wouldn’t have been able to do it without the encouragement of the health board and career progression opportunities offered to me here."

-“I’ve worked in several different hospitals in the North West of England but my current hospital in Wales has been the most supportive and collaborative.
+“I’ve worked in several different hospitals in the North West of England, however, my current hospital in Wales has been the most supportive and collaborative.
 Across Wales there are plenty of opportunities to work with other health boards on joint projects and funding for trials which could find breakthroughs for illnesses like cancer.
-Wales is a great place to work, especially for doctors who want to be more involved in research and help to shape the future of healthcare.
+Wales is a great place to work, especially for doctors who want to be more involved in research and help to shape the future of healthcare."

 “Our pathology department is quite specialised and niche in some ways – we take pride in being able to offer more.
 We’ve pioneered a leading study which revolutionises pathology result recording, replacing traditional glass slides with digital images.
-It’s the first time that this new whole slide imaging technology has been trialled across Wales where 22 pathologists and six health boards were involved.
+It’s the first time that this new whole slide imaging technology has been trialled across Wales, where 22 pathologists and six health boards were involved.
 This type of a project is unheard of in the rest of the UK and possibly the world.
-It will improve services for doctors, health boards and patients if this new way of reporting is adopted sector-wide as a result.
+It will improve services for doctors, health boards and patients if this new way of reporting is adopted sector wide as a result.
 Now the department is actively working on the introduction of AI (artificial intelligence), to improve the quality of the reporting and creating efficiency in the system."